Golie Cephas Bedillion was born on Oct. 17, 1892 in Amity, Amwell Township, Washington County, PA, the son of John M. and Catherine (Miner) Bedillion.

 He served in the U.S. Navy during World War II.
 Said the Observer-Reporter, he was "employed by the Engineer Drafting Branch of the Defense Electronic Supply Center and previously worked for the government in Monmouth, N.J., following his retirement from the Navy after 10 years of service."

-Son Clifford James Bedillion (1954-2017) was born in about 1954.
+Son Clifford James Bedillion (1953-2017) was born on Nov.
+24, 1953 in New Jersey.
+He was only seven years of age when his mother died and 15 when rendered an orphan.
 His home in 1968 was in Dayton, Montgomery County, OH.
-In about 1990, he married Sarah ( ? -living), and their marriage lasted for nearly 27 years until separated by death.
+He appears to have been twice-wed.
+On July 11, 1980, he was united in matrimony in Albemarle County, VA with Donna Marie Garrison (May 24, 1959- ? ).
+The pair lived in Gordonsville, VA.
+Their union lasted for eight years.
+They did not reproduce, and a divorce was granted on Oct.
+27, 1988.
+Then circa 1990, he was joined in wedlock with Sarah ( ? -living), and their marriage endured for nearly 27 years until separated by death.
 They made their home in Gordonsville, VA, and belonged to the New Beginnings Pentecostal Holiness Church of Barboursville, VA.
 The couple's known children were Tony Armstrong, Deborah Maupin, George Marshall, Faith Marshall and Brandon Marshall.
 Clifford's working career of more than 35 years was spent as a long-haul truck driver.
 Said the Washington (PA) Observer-Reporter, "He made friends everywhere he went and was a devoted husband, father and grandfather.
 He was an active, hardworking member of New Beginnings Pentecostal Holiness Church."
 Clifford died in Gordonsville at the age of 63 on Sept.
 21, 2017.

 Son Charles "Chuck" Bedillion ( ? -living) made his home in Eighty Four, Washington County in 1968.